Last Will and Testament Georgia

 Additionally, your last will and testament allow you to name specific individuals to roles of responsibility.
 You may name someone as the legal guardian of your minor children.
 You can also assign an executor to act as the representative of the estate.
 This person makes sure that the decisions outlined in the will are followed.
 If there is no will, probate courts make these arrangements.

 The Importance of Writing a Georgia Will

-Writing a Georgia will is only one aspect of properly planning your estate.
-To cover all aspects of estate planning, talk to a Georgia estate planning attorney and get your affairs in order.
+Writing a will is only one aspect of properly planning your estate.
+To cover all aspects of estate planning, talk to an estate planning attorney and get your affairs in order.
 This is preferably done long before it is necessary, while you are still of sound body and mind.
 Although no one enjoys thinking about it, you never know what might happen in the future, so it’s wise to be prepared.

-Although a last will and testament Georgia is not legally required, it is highly recommended.
+Although a will is not legally required, it is highly recommended.
 Without one, you have no binding evidence of your final wishes, which means that state laws of intestacy will determine how your assets are distributed.
 Your property may even be auctioned off to satisfy any remaining debts.